kipcole9/money/README.md

 ### Configuration key definitions

-* `:exchange_rate_service` is a boolean that determines whether to automatically start the exchange rate retrieval service.
+* `:auto_start_exchange_rate_service` is a boolean that determines whether to automatically start the exchange rate retrieval service.
 The default it `false`.

 * `:exchange_rates_retrieve_every` defines how often the exchange rates are retrieved in milliseconds.
 The default is 5 minutes (300,000 milliseconds).